MartinM10/complexhibit/README.md

 ## License

-**Software (Backend & Frontend)**: Proprietary - © 2025 iArtHis Lab.
+This software is proprietary and owned by **iArtHis Lab**. © 2025 iArtHis Lab.
 All Rights Reserved.

-**Ontology (OntoExhibit/EDAAnOWL)**: Creative Commons (see ontology files for specific license).

-This platform is proprietary software developed by iArtHis Lab.
-For licensing inquiries, please contact the lab.
+For licensing inquiries, please contact iArtHis Lab.